elixirschool/elixirschool/lessons/specifics/debugging.md

 {:ok, #PID<0.307.0>}
 ```

 The Erlang `:debugger` module provides access to the debugger.
-To configure our debugger we can use the `start/1` function:
+We can use the `start/1` function to configure it:

-+ We can use an external configuration file by passing the file path.
++ An external configuration file can be used by passing the file path.
-+ If an argument is `:local` or `:global` then debugger will:
++ If the argument is `:local` or `:global` then debugger will:
-    + `:global` – debugger will interprets code on all known nodes.
+    + `:global` – debugger will interpret code on all known nodes.
 This is default value.
-    + `:local` – debugger will interprets code only on current node
+    + `:local` – debugger will interpret code only on current node.

-Next step is to attach our module to debugger:
+The next step is to attach our module to debugger:

 ```elixir
 iex > :int.ni(Example)
 {:module, Example}
 ```

-The `:int` module an interpreter that gives us the ability to create breakpoints and step through the execution of the code.
+The `:int` module is an interpreter that gives us the ability to create breakpoints and step through the execution of the code.

 When you start the debugger you will see a new window like this: